What is your mission statement?

 Artichoke is classed as a National Portfolio Organisation (NPO) by Arts Council England, which means that they fund us over a period of time rather than on a project by project basis.
 Arts Council England has standard conditions for all their grants.
 We have to deliver an artistic programme that is agreed with Arts Council England, and we have to credit them in appropriate ways and send them regular financial information.
 You can find more information about Arts Council England’s NPOs on their website.

 Will you come and give a talk at my arts club/school/college?

 Unfortunately we simply don’t have enough time to meet with everyone who asks us, much as we would like to!
 However, we have designed this website – and this page in particular – to be as friendly to erstwhile Artichoke researchers as possible.
 Please take a look round the site, and if there’s something that you really need to know and can’t find on here, you can ask us a question here.

 The Sultan's Elephant

 What was the legacy of The Sultan’s Elephant?

 Many thousands of photos on Flickr and several mentions in press pieces in 2009 as a ‘highlight of the decade’.
-You can find these pieces [here] and [here].
-Hopefully this is testament to the continued memories of a magical four days.
+You can find some of these pieces here.
+Testament to the continued memories of a magical four days!